Sula (novel): Synopsis

 One day, Hannah tries to light a fire outside and her dress catches fire.
 Eva sees this happening from upstairs and jumps out the window in an attempt to save her daughter's life.
 Sula, who was sitting on the porch, simply watched her mother burn.
 An ambulance comes, but Hannah dies en route to the hospital, with Eva injured as well.
 Other residents of the Bottom believe Sula remained still because she was stunned by the incident.
 Eva believes that Sula stood and watched out of curiosity.

 As an adult, Nel chooses to get married, breaking the childhood promise of the girls to share everything.
 Sula lives a life of ardent independence and total disregard for social conventions.
 Shortly after Nel's wedding, Sula leaves the Bottom for 10 years.
 She has many affairs and attends college.
 When she returns to the Bottom and to Nel, who became a conventional wife and mother, they reconcile briefly.

 The rest of the town grows to resent Sula, in part because of her many affairs with married men.
-The husbands start a rumor that Sula slept with white men, worsening the town's opinion of Sula.
+The husbands start a rumor that Sula slept with White men, worsening the town's opinion of Sula.
 The town's hatred of Sula gives them the impetus to live harmoniously with one another, as well as treat each other better.
 Sula's affairs give the wives a reason to soothe the bruised egos of their husbands, while Sula's lack of family at her age is scorned by all the women and causes them to be better mothers.
 Though Shadrack is typically vulgar and shocking to other townspeople, he treats Sula with respect.

 Nel and Sula end their friendship after Sula has an affair with Nel's husband Jude.
 Just before Sula died in 1940, they reconciled half-heartedly.
 With Sula's death, the harmony that had reigned in the town quickly dissolved.
-Sula dies alone with no one to attend her funeral.
+Sula dies alone after a conversation with Nel.
 Shadrack, whose PTSD has faded enough for loneliness to crawl back in, is the only one saddened by her death.

 Nel never remarries and becomes an overbearing mother.
 The Bottom slowly dissolves after Sula's death, becoming a different place.
 Nel visits Eva in 1965 in an elderly care facility, where Eva tells her that she knew about the death of Chicken Little and Nel's complicity.
 Nel replies that the blame is just on Sula but remembers her old promise to Sula to share everything.

 Nel says goodbye to Sula at her gravestone, realizing that her loneliness is not from missing her ex-husband but from missing Sula.
 She cries in grief as she recalls the years spent without her.